 The 2020 Transceiver is an up-converting superheterodyne that covers the 160, 80, 40, 30, 20, 17, 15, 12 & 10M amateur bands.
 First IF is 69.450-MHz and 2nd IF 9-MHz.
 Transmit power output is 10W on all bands.
-Designed for digital modes, the 2020 transceiver supports USB operation only, and doesn’t have provision for a microphone or CW key.
+Intended for digital modes, the 2020 transceiver does not have provision for a microphone or CW key.
 A DB25 connector on the rear panel provides connectivity to a Timewave Navigator for audio, PTT, and serial communications with a computer.

 The 2020 Transceiver block diagram is shown below.